 Game Updates

-Jujutsu Shenanigans V1.76 Preview: True Cannon, Black Death & What to Expect May 21
+Jujutsu Shenanigans V1.76 Preview: True Cannon & Black Death

 Jujutsu Shenanigans V1.76 drops May 21, 2026.
 Announced content: True Cannon release, Black Death release, Cursed Partners rework, Beam Clashing rework.
 Plus: what V1.75 Prison Realm and Soul Swap modes mean for the current meta.